And not only because it is the glinting perfect score.

-Did you know that the International Baccalaureate Diploma Programme was 45 years old last year?
+Did you know that the International Baccalaureate Diploma Programme was 45 years old in 2013?

 The seed of the IBDP was developed in 1962 by a team of forward-thinking teachers at the International School of Geneva.
 In 1968, only a couple of international schools dared put their students forward for the first-ever IB trial examinations.
 UWC Atlantic College in South Wales was the first school in Britain to snatch up the IB, compelled by the diploma’s central mission statement: ‘to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect’.